 What is a “Widow’s Mite?”

-In two books of the New Testament, Mark and Luke, the story of a widow giving two mites is told by Jesus’ disciples in nearly identical wordings, as is Jesus’ comment to His disciples.
-Yet, what is happening there?
-What are these two coins that the widow gave away, bringing her to the attention of God incarnate?
+In two books of the New Testament, Mark and Luke, the story of a widow giving two mites is told in nearly identical wording.
+Most Believers know the story, but what is really happening there?
+What are the “widow’s mites” that the widow of this story gave, bringing her to the attention of God incarnate?

-Around the time of Jesus the coinage of this tale were not referred to as ‘mites’ but instead, ‘lepton.’
-This name change to ‘mite’ was implemented first when the Word was translated.
-The King James translations used what was then the ‘modern’ equivalent of this coin, so that parishioners and students of the Word would have a clearer understanding of the ‘insignificant’ monetary value of her gift… and this change to ‘mite’ tended to remain in subsequent translations.
+Around the time of Jesus, the coinage of this account was not referred to as ‘mite’ but instead, ‘lepton.’
+The name change to ‘mite’ was implemented later as God’s Word was translated.
+The King James translation used what was then the ‘modern’ equivalent of the coin in the widow’s story, so that parishioners and students of the Word would have a better understanding of the ‘insignificant’ monetary value of her gift… and this change to ‘mite’ typically remained in subsequent translations.

 However, this newer title of ‘mite’ instead of ‘lepton’ does not mean that we have no knowledge of the coin in question.
-In fact, many ‘mites’ have survived to this day, and indeed, few could imagine how small the coin is—the size of the coin surprisingly apropos given its minimal monetary value.
-On average a ‘mite’ is about the diameter of a wooden pencil and thereby less than 1/3rd the size of a U.S.A. copper penny!
-Some survive at less than 10mm and few exceed 16mm.
+In fact, many ‘mites’ have survived to this day, and indeed, few could imagine how small the coin is—the size of the coin surprisingly apropos, given its minimal monetary value.

-Made of bronze, some believe that if the ‘mite’ is not the lowest denomination ever produced, then it is indeed one of the lowest.
-Even in 2019 with U.S.A. pennies being more expensive to produce than their monetary worth, the ‘mite’ could not be far behind in its seeming worthlessness.
+Made of bronze, some believe that if the “mite” or “widow’s mite” is not the lowest denomination ever produced, then it is indeed one of the lowest.
+Even now, with U.S.A. pennies being more expensive to produce than their monetary worth, the ‘mite’ could not be far behind in its seeming worthlessness.

 “And He looked up and saw the rich putting their gifts into the treasury, and He saw also a certain poor widow putting in two mites.
 So He said, ‘Truly I say to you that this poor widow has put in more than all; for all these out of their abundance have put in offerings for God, but she out of her poverty put in all the livelihood that she had.’”—Luke 21:1-4

-As it says in the account, there were many who gave much that day, many who did so with grandeur and flourish.
-Monetarily, her two coins were not needed.
-Yet, Jesus said that she gave more than all the others.
+There were many who gave much that day, many who did so with grandeur and flourish.
+Monetarily, her “widow’s mites” were not needed.
+Yet, Jesus said that she gave more than all the others!